 Only 10 km away, on the road back to Brașov, you must stop to Hărman village and visit the Fortified Church.
 Although smaller in size than the first one, it is just as beautiful. and the cultural legacy you find here is as rich as the one you find in Prejmer.
 The Saxones built and fortified the church with the thick round walls in 13th century, adding also many defense towers.

-Good to know: opened daily to visits, there is a free parking place outside and the ticket is only 2.5 EUR(10 LEI).
+Practical Info: opened daily to visits, there is a free parking place outside and the ticket is only 2.5 EUR(10 LEI).

 At the entrance, the person selling the tickets was really nice and explained to us a lot about the place.
 He lives there and he is always available for any question you have.